aljidy/instafetch/README.md

   - Whilst I prefer the ease of Koin, I used Hilt, as it's the typically recommended solution.

 ## Next Steps
-- If I had more time I would look at deduplicating the ViewModel loading and error handling
+- If I had more time I would look at deduplicating the ViewModel loading and error handling and adding instrumented tests to cover navigation